NVriezen/ZelEngineDocs/docs/_sources/basics/levels.rst.txt

 Levels
 ======
-In the Zel Game Engine we use the word "level" to indicate a collection of entities.
+In the Zel Game Engine we use the word **level** to indicate a collection of entities.
 You can use these levels to create different menus or stages for your game.

 Creating a level
 ^^^^^^^^^^^^^^^^